Cristina López (race walker)

-Cristina Esmeralda López (born 19 September 1982 in Ozatlán) is a Salvadoran race walker.
+Cristina Esmeralda López (born 19 September 1982) is a Salvadoran race walker.
+She was born in Ozatlán.

-When she won the gold medal at the Pan American Games, she made history by winning the first ever gold medal for El Salvador at the games.
-Lopez also had the worries of having her 3-year-old daughter Monica Michelle back in El Salvador undergoing medical treatment for cancer.
-Lopez crossed the finish line in 1:38:59, a full minute and 4 seconds ahead of the second place.
+She made history by winning the first ever gold medal for El Salvador at the Pan American Games.
+At the time, Lopez also had the worries of having her 3-year-old daughter Monica Michelle back in El Salvador undergoing treatment for cancer.
+Lopez crossed the finish line in 1:38:59, a full minute and 4 seconds ahead of the runner-up.